-Funding for infrastructure is allocated under open calls under the National Financing Initiative for Research Infrastructure.
+Funding for infrastructure is allocated under open calls under the National Financing initiative for Research Infrastructure.
 The calls for proposals will be followed by an evaluation and prioritisation process in which both scientific quality and strategic relevance are emphasised through two respective sets of criteria.
-If strategic considerations so warrant, more targeted calls for proposals will also be considered.
+If strategic considerations so warrant, and prioritisation process in which both scientific q more targeted calls for proposals will also be consi

 High scientific quality is decisive for whether the research infrastructure is considered worthy of funding.
-The application review process comprises a scientific evaluation carried out by where a series and a strategic evaluation carried out by the Research Council administration.
-The evaluation work carried out by the international referees assesses whether the research infrastructure will be able to contribute to research of high scientific quality.
-This assessment serves as an advisory basis for the Research Council's further processing of grant applications, where the Research Council administration carries out an assessment of the national importance and strategic relevance of the research infrastructure.
+The application review process comprises a scientific evaluation carried ring) is secretained, planny is decisive for whether the research intrastructure is considered worthy of inclining.
+The application review process content evaluation carried out by the plannation carried out by the plannation work carried out by the international referees assesses whether the research infrastructure will be able to contribute to research of high scientific quality.
+This assessment serves as an advisory basis for the Research Council administration carries out an assessment of the national importance and strategic relevance of the research infrastructure